 It’s more than just wanting a ‘ladies’ handbag’.
-Jonathan Boniface explains why he’s tired with traditional notions of gender and masculinity that no one chooses, but which still dominate how society at large views us.
+JON B explains why he’s tired with traditional notions of gender and masculinity that no one chooses, but which still dominate how society at large views us.

 I was rather amused a couple of weeks ago when a video of a French cabin crew member doing the safety demonstration was doing the rounds.
 The gentleman in question had adopted a somewhat ‘unique’ way of grabbing his public’s attention because, as anyone who flies frequently will admit, no one *really* pays attention to the safety announcement anymore.
 I am as guilty of this as the next person – I figure that if the plane does actually go down, I’m probably dead regardless of whether I adopt the correct brace position.
 Oh and you can bet your life that if we did, by some miracle, survive an emergency landing, no one is coming between me and my bag.

 Nevertheless, I did find myself somewhat absent-mindedly actually paying attention to the safety announcement last time I was flying.
 One part in particular stuck in my head – the reference to bags.
 In this case, the person making the announcement said that ladies’ handbags could go under the seat but that small cases and ‘man bags’ should go in the lockers above.

 This is hardly a groundbreaking observation, I know.
 Let’s face it, the concept of the ‘man bag’ has become a marketable commodity.
 High street chains are falling over themselves to market themselves to what, back in the days of David Beckham wearing a sarong, was called the ‘metrosexual man’, and even the term ‘man bag’ has become currency in the language used by some fashionistas.
 But why, for something that just happens to be a bag carried by a man?